Complete Photography Guide in Honolulu

 4. “Are drones allowed in Honolulu?”

 Yes, but they must be used in areas that are less crowded.
 Sand Island State Park is ideal for drone shots without the crowds.
-This guide explains where and how.

 5. “How do you handle cultural sensitivity?”